-In a large pan over medium heat, add the butter.
-Once melted, add the flour and stir constantly, scraping the bottom and sides of the pan until a roux is formed.
+In a large pan over medium-low heat, add the butter to melt and get hot.
+When ready, add the flour and stir constantly, scraping the bottom and sides of the pan until a roux is formed.
 Keep stirring and scraping until the roux is the color of peanut butter.
-This should take about 5-7 minutes.
+This should take about 10 minutes.

-To the pan, add the diced onion, celery, bell pepper, green onion whites, and salt, and stir to combine.
+To the pan, add the diced onion, celery, bell pepper, onion whites, and salt, and stir to combine.
 Sauté until vegetables are softened and onions are translucent, about 6-8 minutes.
-Add the garlic, black pepper, cayenne powder, thyme, and bloom for 30 seconds.
+Add the garlic, black pepper, thyme, and cayenne powder, and bloom for 30 seconds.

-Add the stock and bay leaves, and raise the heat up to boil, then lower to a simmer, covered, for 20 minutes.
+Quickly add the water and bay leaves, and raise the heat up to boil, then lower to a simmer, covered, and cook for 20 minutes.

 Add the crawfish tails, half the parsley, and half the green onions and simmer for another 5 minutes.